How Not to Lose Asia to China

 Photo credit: NOEL CELIS/AFP/Getty Images

 Michael H. Fuchs is a senior fellow at the Center for American Progress.
-From 2013 to 2016, Fuchs was a deputy assistant secretary of state for East Asian and Pacific affairs.
+From 2013 to 2016, he was a deputy assistant secretary of state for East Asian and Pacific affairs.